UOC/Tandem/README.md

 * acceptroster: set preference to accept roster or not
 * acceptsetting: set preference to accept setting service or not
 * customparameters: separated by new line you can specify each custom parameter.
 You can set some variables like:
+*
 ** %ID_TANDEM% that represents the current id.
 ** %URL_TANDEM% that represents the url of.

 To launch an lti you have to go: http://yourlocaltandem/ltiConsumer.php?id=%ID_TANDEM% url_notify_started_recording=%URL_TANDEM%/api.php?id=%ID_TANDEM%&started=1 url_notify_ended_recording=%URL_TANDEM%/api.php?id=%ID_TANDEM%&ended=1

+*Custom parameters*
+* custom_waiting_room set to 1 allow to use a waiting room.
+By default the users are splitted in teams by language
+* custom_waiting_room_no_teams set to 1 students go to same team and can do tandem with everything
+* custom_select_room set to 1 allow to select the exercise
+*

 # Managing and Upload Exercises to Tandem #